The Young Bucks: Founding of All Elite Wrestling and early feuds (2019–2020)

+Championship reigns and suspension (2020–2024)

 On November 7, 2020, at Full Gear, The Young Bucks defeated FTR to win their first AEW Tag Team Championship.
 Had they lost this match, they would've been banned from wrestling for future AEW Tag Team Championships.
-They won the titles after Matt Jackson avoided a springboard 450 splash by Cash Wheeler and hit a superkick for the pinfall win.
-On the December 25th episode of AEW Dynamite, they successfully defended the AEW Tag Team Championships against The Acclaimed (Anthony Bowens and Max Caster).
+They won the titles after Matt Jackson avoided a springboard 450° splash by Cash Wheeler and hit a superkick for the pinfall win.
+On the December 25 episode of Dynamite, they successfully defended the AEW Tag Team Championships against The Acclaimed (Anthony Bowens and Max Caster).

-Super Elite, Inaugural Trios Champions, and suspension (2021–present)

-Two weeks later, on night 1 of the New Year's Smash episode of Dynamite, The Young Bucks joined AEW World Champion Kenny Omega and Impact World Tag Team Champions The Good Brothers (Karl Anderson and Doc Gallows) in throwing the Too-Sweet sign, suggesting a reunion between the five.
-However on January 20, they refused to be bought by Don Callis while still being Omega's friends, thus making The Young Bucks become tweeners in the process.
-This would only last about 2 months though, as after weeks of verbal insults from Callis, The Young Bucks would be forced to choose whether to join Kenny Omega and The Good Brothers or not.
-At first, it appeared as though The Young Bucks would choose not to align with Omega, however on the April 7 episode of AEW Dynamite, The Young Bucks would ultimately choose to join Omega, turning them heels in the process for the first time in their time at AEW.
-They would further cement their heel turn in the days that followed on social media, and the April 14 episode of Dynamite, where they displayed many heelish tactics during their match again Death Triangle (PAC and Rey Fenix) including removing the luchador mask off of Rey Fenix.
-Ultimately, it would be the Lucha Bros who would end the Bucks' championship reign at 302 days, defeating them via pinfall in a steel cage match at All Out 2021 on September 5 of that year.
-The Young Bucks would regain the AEW Tag Team Championship in a ladder match against Jurassic Express on the June 15, 2022, special edition of AEW Road Rager, making them the first two-time champions.
+Two weeks later, on night 1 of the New Year's Smash episode of Dynamite, The Young Bucks joined AEW World Champion Kenny Omega and Impact World Tag Team Champions the Good Brothers (Karl Anderson and Doc Gallows) in throwing the Too-Sweet sign, suggesting a reunion between the five.
+However, on January 20, they refused to be bought by Don Callis while still being Omega's friends, thus making The Young Bucks become tweeners in the process.
+This would only last about two months though, as after weeks of verbal insults from Callis, The Young Bucks would be forced to choose whether to join Omega and the Good Brothers or not.
+At first, it appeared as though The Young Bucks would choose not to align with Omega, however on the April 7 episode of Dynamite, The Young Bucks would ultimately choose to join Omega, turning them heels in the process for the first time in their time at AEW.
+They would further cement their heel turn in the days that followed on social media, and the April 14 episode of Dynamite, where they displayed many heelish tactics during their match again Death Triangle (Pac and Rey Fénix) including removing the luchador mask off of Fénix.
+Ultimately, it would be the Lucha Bros who would end the Bucks' championship reign at 302 days, defeating them via pinfall in a steel cage match at All Out on September 5 of that year.
+The Young Bucks would regain the AEW Tag Team Championship in a ladder match against Jurassic Express on the June 15, 2022, special edition of Road Rager, making them the first two-time champions.
 They lost the championships to Swerve in our Glory (Keith Lee and Swerve Strickland) in a match also involving Team Taz's Ricky Starks and Powerhouse Hobbs, ending their second reign at 28 days.